bpiffard/Capstone_Final_Group_Project/README.md

    1. How to connect multiple html together?
       - ---> use `<a href=""></a>` and `<img src="">` to create absolute links and relative links.
 Relative links didn't work.
           - ---> Use "/" to let vs code to direct the file path.
-   2. Some stylish difficulties.
+   2. Some stylish difficulties. ?????????
-   3. How to upload file folder to GitHub?
+   3. How to upload file folder to GitHub?  ????????????
       - ---> GitHub detected multiple html in the folder.
-They can not be easily uploaded to the repository.???
+They can not be easily uploaded to the repository.
+      - ---> GitHub only show raw data of html file.
+Even with the help of previewing, files from static folders does not display.
           - ---> Use S3 bucket to hold static webpages. https://geekylane.com/static-website-using-s3-bucket/
-   4. How to make dynamic and interactive webpages?
+   4. How to make dynamic and interactive webpages?  ????????
       - --->D3.js, highcharts.com
           - ---> How to use these starter code???
           - ---> How to loop data to code more efficiently?